-Hope and Homes for Children is the creation of a remarkable couple, Mark and Caroline Cook, who believed that all children should have the chance to grow up in loving families, never orphanages.
+Hope and Homes for Children was built on a belief that all children should have the chance to grow up in loving families, never orphanages.
 In 1994, when our work began, we stood alone.
 Today, the organisation that we have built together is at the forefront of a growing global movement to make orphanages history.

-Nowhere in the world has your support made a greater difference for children than in Romania
+Nowhere in the world has Caroline’s dream triggered a greater difference for children than in Romania

 Over the last 22 years, working in partnership with the authorities, Hope and Homes for Children has helped to reduce the number of children living in orphanages in Romania by more than 90%.
 Today, the way that transformation has been achieved is providing a model for reform worldwide.